mainmatter/playbook/src/project-procedure/digital-products/README.md

 While applying a systematic approach for developing a coherent understanding of what will be built, we recommend keeping the initial product design stage limited and not do excessively detailed up-front design and specification.
-Although high-fidelity prototypes can be valuable tools for validating a value proposition through user testing, they tend to give a false impression of a finished product.
-It is basically impossible to cover every possible state and functionality and to uncover all challenges for features in the design stage.
-Therefore we recommend aiming for a quick transition to the development stage, using the real application to collect feedback and verify assumptions as early as possible.
+There may come a time in which you might opt to validate a value proposition or design solution by user testing a high-fidelity prototype.
+Steer away from creating the protoype with design tools only as they tend to give a false impression of a finished product, and can't cover every possible state and functionality as well as address all challenges for features.
+We recommend opting for a code-based prototype, as they provide an experience that is much closer to the actual product, and the creation effort can be integrated into the product once validated.
+Use the code-based prototype to collect user feedback and verify assumptions as early as possible.
 Start with limited functionality initially and build up incrementally over time.

 ### User Stories Workshop